sferna109/United-Fronteras-/_i18n/en/collaborate/collaborate.md

 **Please see protocols for more details**

-IF YOUR HAVE INFORMATION TO SHARE WITH US PLEASE FILL OUT THIS FORM:
+IF YOU HAVE INFORMATION TO SHARE WITH US PLEASE FILL OUT THIS FORM:

 <iframe src="https://goo.gl/forms/mWNvJbvqC0lTPnCv1" width="100%" height="500" border="10"></iframe>